lhorgan/colmap_scripts/readme.md

 ### Filtering out unused poses
 If you want to make sure your SVIN file only has poses for images that actually exist in your Images directory, use the filter_svin.py script.
 Open filter_svin.py and change the arguments to the filter_svin function on the last line to suit your configuration.
 The arguments are:

-1) The path your original SVIN file
+1) The path to your original SVIN file
 2) The path where you'd like a revised SVIN file to be written
 3) The path to the folder of images you'd like the SVIN file to match